This post may contain affiliate links. Please read my privacy policy.

 Filling

-- Soak dried chillies in hot water for 5 minute.
-Rinse and blend together with shallots till fine.
-Mix in curry powder.
+- Soak dried chilies in hot water for 5 minutes.
+Rinse and blend together with shallots until smooth, then mix in the curry powder.
+Set the chili paste aside.

 - Heat oil in a wok and sauté the chili paste and curry leaves until fragrant.
-Add the diced chicken and potatoes, and fry for 3 minutes over medium heat.
-Then add the onions and water.
-Simmer for 5 minutes or until almost dry.
-Remove from heat and let cool.
+Add the diced chicken and potatoes, and stir-fry over medium heat for 3 minutes.
+Add the onions, water, and simmer for 5 minutes or until the mixture is almost dry.
+Add salt and sugar to taste.
+Remove the filling from heat and let cool.

 Water Dough

-- Mix salt into water to create salt water.
-Gradually add the salt water to the flour, kneading slowly to form a smooth white dough.
+- Add salt to water to make a saltwater solution.
+Gradually add the saltwater to the flour, kneading slowly until a smooth, white dough forms.
 Divide the dough into portions of 85 g (3 oz) each and roll them into balls.
 Set aside.

 Oil Dough

-- Add butter and ghee to the flour and knead to form a dough.
+- Add the butter and ghee to the flour and knead until a dough forms.
 Divide the dough into portions of 70 g (2½ oz) each.

-- Flatten the water dough and wrap the oil dough inside.
-Pinch the edges to seal it well.
+- Flatten the water dough and wrap the oil dough inside, pinching the edges to seal well.
 Let the dough rest for 10 minutes.

-- Using a rolling pin, roll out the dough to form a rectangle measuring 20 x 11 cm (8" x 4").
-Starting from the shorter end, roll it up tightly into a Swiss roll.
-Then, flatten the rolled dough slightly by rolling from the shorter end.
-Finally, roll it up again from the shorter side to form another Swiss roll.
+- Use a rolling pin to roll out the dough into a rectangle measuring 20 x 11 cm (8" x 4").
+Starting from the shorter end, roll it up tightly to form a roll.
+Then, flatten the rolled dough slightly by rolling from the shorter end again.
+Finally, roll it up once more from the shorter side to form another roll.

 - Let the dough rest for 10 to 15 minutes.
-Repeat the process until you have finished with the remaining dough.
-Then, cut the dough into 4 pieces.
+Repeat the process with the remaining dough.
+Then, cut each rolled dough into 4 pieces.

-- Roll a piece of the cut dough into a circle using a rolling pin.
-Place 1 tablespoon of filling in the center.
+- Roll one piece of the cut dough into a circle using a rolling pin.
+Place 1 tablespoon of the filling in the center.

-- Heat oil in a wok or deep fryer until very hot, ensuring there’s enough oil to fully submerge the puffs.
-Deep fry the puffs over medium heat until golden brown.
+- Heat oil in a wok or deep fryer until hot, ensuring there’s enough oil to fully submerge the curry puffs.
+Deep fry over medium heat until golden brown.
+Remove from the oil using a strainer and let cool on a cooling rack.
+Serve warm.

 Nutrition